Learning From Pros Episode 3 – Hinata Aiko: Saikouisen B1 League

 9m draw: 8m wait for guaranteed 789 sanshoku

 Additonally, there are many other draws that make a strong ryanmen or three-sided wait for an easy riichi pinfu, and the 5m draw for a dora kanchan is an acceptable riichi.
-Even, the last 7s would not even be bad for a furiten 6-sided wait for a 235689s wait.
+Even, the last 7s would not even be bad for a furiten 6-sided wait.

 Turn 7